friedger/awesome-stacks/README.md

 ### Written Tutorials

 - [Built on Bitcoin: An Introduction to Full-Stack Web3 Development with Stacks](https://dev.to/stacks/built-on-bitcoin-an-introduction-to-full-stack-web3-development-with-stacks-me9) - A high-level overview of building full-stack applications with Stacks.
-- [Understanding Stacks Post Conditions](https://dev.to/stacks/understanding-stacks-post-conditions-e65) - A guide to understanding and working with Post Conditions in Stacks
+- [Understanding Stacks Post Conditions](https://dev.to/stacks/understanding-stacks-post-conditions-e65) - A guide to understanding and working with Post Conditions in Stacks.
-- [Test-Driven Stacks Development with Clarinet](https://dev.to/stacks/test-driven-stacks-development-with-clarinet-2e4i) - Learn how to utilize test-driven development on Stacks with Clarinet.
+- [Test-Driven Stacks Development with Clarinet](https://dev.to/stacks/test-driven-stacks-development-with-clarinet-2e4i) - A tutorial showing how to utilize Clarinet for testing and TDD.
 - [Build a DEX with Stacks](https://www.pointer.gg/tutorials/build-a-dex-with-stacks/56abb3a4-05c1-4608-b096-f82189e9f759) - An extensive introduction to working with Stacks by building a full-stack decentralized exchange.
-* [Create a server-side rendered Stacks app with Remix](https://micro-stacks.dev/guides/with-remix) - How to create a server-side rendered Stacks app using Remix and Micro-Stacks
+- [Build a Stacks app with Remix](https://micro-stacks.dev/guides/with-remix) - How to create a server-side rendered Stacks app using the Remix JS framework and Micro-Stacks.
-* [Build a Stacks app with Next.js](https://micro-stacks.dev/guides/with-nextjs) - Using Next.js and Micro-Stacks to create a Stacks application.
+- [Build a Stacks app with Next.js](https://micro-stacks.dev/guides/with-nextjs) - Similar to the Remix tutorial above, this one utilizing Next.js and Micro-Stacks.
-* [Creating a Voting Contract](https://www.clearness.dev/01-voting-clarity-smart-contract/01-getting-started) - Create a voting contract with Clarity.
+- [Creating a Voting Contract](https://www.clearness.dev/01-voting-clarity-smart-contract/01-getting-started) - A multi-part series showing how to use Clarity to create a simple voting smart contract.
-* [Building an NFT with Stacks and Clarity](https://blog.developerdao.com/building-an-nft-with-stacks-and-clarity) - Use Clarity to build an NFT smart contract.
+- [Building an NFT with Stacks and Clarity](https://blog.developerdao.com/building-an-nft-with-stacks-and-clarity) - Utilize the SIP-009 standard to create an NFT using Clarity.
-* [Order Book Contract Walkthrough](https://byzantion.hiro.so/) - Walkthrough of an order book smart contract built with Clarity.
+- [Order Book Contract Walkthrough](https://byzantion.hiro.so/) - Walkthrough of an order book smart contract built with Clarity.
-* [NFT Tutorial](https://docs.hiro.so/tutorials/clarity-nft) - Create an NFT with Clarity.
+- [NFT Tutorial](https://docs.hiro.so/tutorials/clarity-nft) - Create an NFT with Clarity.

 ### Books